3 Drops of hydrogen peroxide with 1 teaspoon of manuka honey on a little piece of bread stopped my 15 week old puppy coughing straight away.

 I used Ted's remedy for kennel cough as I've had it memorized by heart for some time now, I have used it for myself and my mother for COVID19 and for flu the winter before.

-1 crystal sodium thiosulfate. (crystal about 2 mm long and 1 mm thick, I cut in half with a knife) dissolved in half glass water, with 1/64 tsp zinc orotate powder, or about 15mg in total zinc for a 60 lb dog.
+- 1 crystal sodium thiosulfate. (crystal about 2 mm long and 1 mm thick) dissolved in half glass water, with 1/64 tsp zinc orotate powder, or about 15mg in total zinc for a 60 lb dog.
 Zinc can be toxic to dogs in high amount, but not this amount, have charcoal on hand in case I overdose the dog.

 "The dog should come out fine" in Ted's words.

-I dosed the amino acids in bone broth nice and warm but not boiling, which may damage the medicine break down too much.
+I dosed the amino acids in bone broth nice and warm but not boiling.

 I also used 1/8 tsp pure echinacea powder, and 1/16 tsp 5:1 goldenseal extract powder in the bone broth with each dose, as well as a sprinkle of garlic powder.
 I was using these herbs before too, with not much improvement, though they did seem to relieve her discomfort somewhat.